lkodinsson/MARS/Fantasy/Spells.md

 **Duration:** 12 seconds (until used) or 5 minutes (concentration)
 **Resist:** Willpower

 Choose a primary stat (strength, intelligence, dexterity, or resolve).
 That stat becomes enhanced (any rolls made using that stat have advantage) to target creature.
-This spell can be used with reduced duration and providing advantage for only one roll by reducing the mana cost to 3.
+This spell can be used with reduced duration and providing advantage for only one roll by reducing the focus cost to 3.

 ***Graze:*** Lasts for half the duration.
 If the target grazes or fails any roll with the enhanced stat, the enhancement is lost.

 ## Enhance Self

 **Specializations:** Discipline, Genki (Strength), Kiai (Dexterity), Shouki (Intelligence), Yuuki (Resolve)
-**Difficulty:** 14 (Challenging)
+**Difficulty:** 14 (Hard)

-**Mana Cost:** 3
+**Focus Cost:** 3
 **Action Speed:** Swift

 **Target:** Self